Home Search Index of men A-Z

 Life after service

-The 1881 Census Returns show James Morris was then living at No. 136 Park Lane, Basford, Nottinghamshire, a Collier, a Widower, aged 57, born in Epperstone, Nottinghamshire, with a son, William, aged 28, also a Collier, born at Coventry.
+The 1881 Census show James Morris as a Widower, aged 57, a Collier, born in Epperstone, Nottinghamshire, living with his son, William, 28, also a Collier, born at Coventry.

 New on the site Search Index of men A-Z